ryouze/ryouze.github.io/content/posts/iconic-jdm-engines.md

 - **Tuning Considerations:** Designed to handle high RPMs but may require stronger rod bolts for sustained high-RPM use in drifting.
 Turbocharging can add the torque needed for drifting, though frequent oil checks are essential to avoid oil starvation at high revs.
 - **Cars:** Honda Civic (EG6) (1992–1995), Civic Type R (EK9) (1997–2000), Integra Type R (DC2) (1995–2001).
 - **Cars' Cost**: Original: $22,000, Adjusted: $42,000 / 168,000 PLN (2024).
 - **Popularity:** Featured in movies like *The Fast and the Furious* and games like *Need for Speed*, these engines are admired for tuning flexibility and performance in lightweight platforms, offering an affordable entry point into the drift scene.
+There is a running joke that Civic owners remove the muffler for a "free extra 10 hp", often disturbing neighborhoods at 3 A.M.

 ### 1990s